MichaelSingarayar/Bamazon/README.md

 # Bamazon Customer View
 Running ' node bamazonserver.js` will first display all of the items available for sale.
 This will include the ids, names, prices of products for sale and the stock quantity.

-The app will then prompt users with two messages.
+- The app will then prompt users with two messages.

-The first will ask for the ID of the product that they would like to buy.
+- The first will ask for the ID of the product that they would like to buy.
 The second message will ask how many units of the product they would like to buy.
 Once the customer has placed the order, the application will check if the store has sufficient product items to meet the customer's request.

-If not, the app will log the phrase Insufficient quantity!, and prevent the order from going through.
+- If not, the app will log the phrase Insufficient quantity!, and prevent the order from going through.
 The app will require npm inquirer and npm mysql.

 # Gif Images

-The app first displays all items available for sale in the bamazon inventory.
+- The app first displays all items available for sale in the bamazon inventory.

+# Technology Used

+- Node.js
+- NPM packages
+  - Axios
+  - SpotifyAPI
+  - OMBD API
+  - BandsInTownAPI
+  - request
+  - dotenv (for password security for Spotify)
+  - fs (for file manipulations — including opening, reading, appending)

+# Author

+Michael Singarayar